-The International Training Centre is a vocational training institution in the heart of a riverside park in Turin, Italy.
+The International Training Centre is an advanced technical and vocational training institution in the heart of a riverside park in Turin, Italy.
 Founded in 1964 by the International Labour Organization and the Government of Italy, the Centre’s mission is to achieve decent work for all women and men.

 The Centre is dedicated to the pursuit of learning and training to achieve Sustainable Development Goal 8: “Promote inclusive and sustainable economic growth, employment, and decent work for all.”